 5Where will I be studying for the Advanced Apprenticeship?

 When you start your apprenticeship you’ll spend time at our training facility in Eakring, Nottinghamshire.
 As you gain more experience you will spend more time learning on the job.

 How do I apply?

 To make sure you end up in the best possible role, we’ve created a recruitment process with you in mind.
 You’ll have the chance to demonstrate your skills, natural talents and personality, so we can get to know you a little better – and work out where you would best fit here.

 Here’s how to apply

 Stage 1Online Application

 Complete the online application form.
-Your application should take around one hour to complete, but you can save and return to it later.
-As part of your online application, you’ll complete timed ability tests and a personality questionnaire.
+Your application should take around one hour to complete, but you can save it and return to it later.
+You can only apply for on programme in your application.

 Stage 2Video Interview

-If you’re invited to attend one of our assessment centres, you’ll take part in a number of exercises with other candidates designed to let your personality shine.
+You will be invited to attend one of our assessment centres, where you'll experience a number of exciting activities.